oscar-fern-labs/the-last-theorem/chapter_01_the_philosopher.md

 An older student, Theodorus, raised his hand.
 He was one of the Parabolani, the Christian brotherhood that cared for Alexandria's sick and poor.
 "But teacher, Bishop Cyril says that philosophy—especially Neoplatonism—is a path away from God's truth.
 That seeking wisdom in pagan thought is to court demons."

 The hall fell silent.
-Such challenges had become more common since Cyril succeeded his uncle Theophilus as Patriarch three years ago.
+Such challenges had become more common since Cyril succeeded his uncle Theophilus as Patriarch last year.
 Where Theophilus had been brutal but occasionally pragmatic, Cyril was a true believer—dangerous in his certainty.

 Hypatia set down her stylus.
 "Tell me, Theodorus, when you calculate how much grain the church needs to feed the poor this month, do you use Christian arithmetic or pagan arithmetic?"